By default, the Analysis page displays text mining results as Comments. You can switch between the different result views in the upper right corner.

 These three ways of viewing results can also be applied to Blacklists.

-If you need a quick refresher on the difference between these concepts, revisit the article How does Keatext analyze comments?.
+If you need a quick refresher on the difference between these concepts, revisit the article: How does Keatext analyze comments?.

 The chart is a stacked bar that displays the proportion of sentiments expressed regarding each Topic.
-Hover your mouse above the chart to get a full breakdown.
+The darker the colour the higher the ratio, these are the topics you might want to concentrate on!
+Hover your mouse above the chart to get a full sentiment breakdown.
 You can easily export the Topics chart and add it to your presentation.

 The Opinions view shows at a glance how commenters qualified the service or products they have given feedback on.
 This is a good view for brand management or users wishing to explore customer or employee emotions.
 The Opinions view ranks detected Opinions in order of Record descending frequency.

 The Opinions view has the same features as the Topics view.